apitoolkit/apitoolkit-landing/index.md

 {class="space-y-1 flex-1"}
 ::::
-[“We had a lot of issues coming from Merchants of our service, and needed something to track the incoming requests made by these merchants.
+[“We had a lot of issues coming from merchants on our service, and needed something to track the incoming requests made by these merchants.
 APItoolkit was exactly what we needed, and even more.”]{class="flex-1 inline-block max-w-[500px] text-gray-600 dark:text-base-content pb-1"}

 _Michael Akinwonmi_
 [CEO @ Payfonte]{class="text-sm text-gray-500 block"}